Fyve-Labs/fyve-cli/README.md

 ### AWS ECR Integration

 When deploying, Fyve automatically:
-1. Creates the ECR repository if it doesn't exist using AWS SDK v2
+1. Creates the ECR repository if it doesn't exist
-2. Logs in to ECR using secure authentication via AWS SDK v2
+2. Logs in to ECR using secure authentication
 3. Tags and pushes your Docker image

 For production environments, the image tag will be `latest`, while other environments (staging, dev, test, preview) will use the environment name as the image tag (e.g., `fyve-myapp:staging`).
 This helps with tracking which version is deployed to each environment.